NulledPtr/WindowsFormCpp/README.md

 To install CLR, It can be found by configuring the Visual Studio Installer.
 #

 C++ Windows forms.
 It focuses standard C++, not C++/CLI.
-The main difference between the examples from this git and a C++ application is, that instead of using the console for user interaction
+The main difference between the example from this git and a C++ application is, that instead of using the console for user interaction -

 cout << "Hello world" << endl;